ArthurVerrez/personal-data-formatter-for-notebooklm/README.md

 # Personal Data Formatter for NotebookLM

-A Python utility to parse and format personal data exports from various services (Google Contacts, Messenger, WhatsApp, etc.) into clean, word-count-limited files, ready for use with Large Language Models like NotebookLM.
+A Python utility to parse and format personal data exports from various services (Google Contacts, Messenger, WhatsApp, etc.) into clean, word-count-limited files, ready for use with [NotebookLM](https://notebooklm.google.com/) that can handle up to 500k sources.

 ## Setup